 If you want to eat real Moroccan food at prices locals pay, there’s nothing better than eating where locals do: the food stalls in the Djemaa El Fna.
 These stalls aren’t here for the tourists.
 They were there long before Marrakech became a tourist destination.

 Food served here can be regarded as perfectly safe to eat.
 They are strictly licensed and controlled by the government, especially now as it is a popular destination for tourists.
 If I were you, I’d blend in with the locals there and appear with confidence, as if you know what you were ordering.

-Here are some examples of some of dishes you can find there:
+Here are some examples of some of the dishes you can find there:

 There may be a few uncommon dishes, but I always think that one has to be able to eat anything, and ideally, enjoy it.
 Anyway, here is something everyone agrees in recommending: freshly squeezed fruit juice!

-One of the best options is securing one of the many rental apartment, including anything from a modern studios to traditional houses with an inside yard called riads.
+One of the best options is securing one of the many rental apartments, including anything from modern studios to traditional houses with an inside yard called riads.
 However, if you prefer there are also B&Bs as well as hotels and hostels.
-There are indeed loads of options for you to choose that suit a restricted budget in any style.
+There are indeed loads of options for you to choose from that suit a restricted budget in any style.